ttntm/ttntm/src/pages/appendix.md

 ## Intentions and To-Dos

-Things I intend to do with this website, and thing I'd like this website to do.
+**Things I intend to do with this website**:

 - Feel like me and change with me
+- Offer more personal posts and opinion pieces
+- Consider adding a page dedicated to music
+- Rewrite this website's CSS

+**And things I'd like this website to do**:

+- Stay FOSS
 - Stay lightweight
+- Never track visitors/users
+- {% ext "Never monetize", "https://www.nevermonetize.com" %} visitors/users
 - Support webmentions
 - Offer linkable headings
-- Stay FOSS forever
-- Offer more personal posts and opinion pieces
 - Update frequently
-- Consider adding a page dedicated to music
-- Rewrite this website's CSS

-Feel free to browse the [Changelog](/changelog/) - it contains all the features, pages and everything else that was added, changed and removed over time.
+Finally, **everything that was done already**, can be found in the [Changelog](/changelog/).

 <h2 id="license">License</h2>